-This is a clean, simple look for your garden beds – and it looks great against white or light grey stone pavers.
+Steel planters make a clean, simple look for your garden beds – and they look great against white or light grey stone pavers.
 Use small rocks or white pebbles to fill in the gaps between your planter boxes.

 You can’t go past pavers, especially when they’re simply lined up against one another.
 This is an easy garden edging solution to maintain, and it’s something that you could install yourself (if you’re into DIY) or get someone else to complete over a weekend.

 If you’re wanting to create levels in your garden, then you must use edging to hold it all together.
 There are so many different options, but simple curved steel edging will work a treat and will ensure your plants are the main feature.
 Fill each level with gravel or stones and add in your favourite plants like succulents, cacti, spider plants, or herbs.

 Looking to build a retaining wall like this but still not sure of the final look?
 I’ve put together my favourite retaining wall ideas here to help you get inspired.

 When it comes to garden edging, it’s really important to not only choose what looks great but also what’s going to last.
 While steel is strong, perfectly holds any shape and is not affected by erosion, it isn’t resistant to corrosion.
 However, the process is slow and it may take decades before your steel garden edging needs to be replaced.